 - In a small to medium saucepan, bring milk to just under a boil, then turn the heat down to low.
 Whisk in the cocoa powder, sweetener and cinnamon until smooth.

-- Add half of each liqueur into two tall mugs.
+- Add half of each liqueur into two tall mugs (skip for kids).
 Carefully pour in the hot chocolate.
 Top with a little whipped cream, or a lot!
-Garnish with grated nutmeg.
+Garnish as desired.

 This is so rich, decadent and right up my alley.
 Another of your recipes that I'll be making!

 Sally Cameron says